Mahomes throws 2 TD passes, leaves with ankle injury in Chiefs' 21-7 win. X-rays negative on star QB

 The defending Super Bowl champions have 10 wins by seven points or less, with six coming on the game’s final play.

-Mahomes didn’t finish the game, leaving when he got his ankle rolled up on while being tackled.
+Mahomes didn’t finish the game, leaving when he got his ankle rolled up on while being tackled by Dalvin Tomlinson on a fourth-down incompletion.
 Carson Wentz replaced him for the final 5:23.
 Mahomes finished 19 of 38 for 159 yards.

 After the game, Mahomes said X-rays were negative.
 He said he would have lobbied harder to stay in if the Browns had gotten within one score.